 – nachstehend GLS genannt – (Englische Sprachversion)

 1.3.
-The goods which GLS transports in, to and from Belgium consist of two types of goods, being ‘parcels’ and ‘freight’, both terms and the different type of products are defined in the tariff conditions.
+The goods, which GLS transports in, to and from Belgium, are divided into 'Parcel' and 'Freight'; both terms and the different types of products are defined in the tariff conditions.

 1.4.
-The current GTC and tariff conditions are deemed to be accepted by the sender and the consignee for which the sender is, even when these are in contradiction with his own general terms and conditions and tariff conditions.
+The current GTC and tariff conditions are deemed to be accepted by the sender and the consignee for which the sender is responsible, even when these are in contradiction with his own general terms and conditions and tariff conditions.